caltechlibrary/dataset/README.md

     - the pairtree path is always lowercase
     - non-JSON attachments can be associated with a JSON document and found in a directories organized by semver (semantic version number)
-    - versioned JSON documents are created along side the current JSON ducment but are named using both their key and semver
+    - versioned JSON documents are created along side the current JSON document but are named using both their key and semver
   - SQL store stores JSON documents in a JSON column
     - SQLite3 and MySQL 8 are the current SQL databases support
     - A "DSN URI" is used to identify and gain access to the SQL database